justin-roche/serenade-mode/README.md

 | snippet \<name\> of <arg> | serenade--insert-yasnippet-with-args  |
 | snippet <\name\> | serenade--insert-yasnippet  |

-## Customization
+# Customization

-### Speech Bindings
+## Speech Bindings

 To add a speech binding to a speech map, call __serenade-define-speech__ with the symbol for the map, the speech pattern, and the associated command.
 If a map does not exist, it will be created.
-Serenade mode must be restarted for these customizations to take effect.
+Serenade mode must be restarted or the function __serenade-generate__ must be called for these customizations to take effect.

 ```elisp